Skip to Main Content

 Integrated wireless infrastructure for Peruvian productions

-Here is how this works in practice.
-Wireless systems on a Peruvian production aren't only about the boom and lav chain — they cover wireless video links between A-camera and video village, wireless lens control for the focus puller working a remote head on a Ronin 2, IFB feeds to the director and script supervisor, intercom networks across grip and electric, and the audio hops that move multitrack from the cart to a producer's bag-rig.
+Wireless systems on a Peruvian production go well beyond the boom and lav chain.
+They cover wireless video links between A-camera and video village, plus wireless lens control for the focus puller running a remote head on a Ronin 2.
+They also carry IFB feeds to the director and script supervisor, intercom networks across grip and electric, and the audio hops that move multitrack from the cart to a producer's bag-rig.

-Here is the short of it.
-Our inventory sets up Teradek Bolt 4K and Vaxis Storm wireless video transmitters sourced through Audiovisual Project Perú and Cinesphere Rentals, Preston FIZ and ARRI WCU-4 lens control systems with their dedicated 2.4 GHz range, and Tilta Nucleus-M for the smaller commercial and documentary jobs working out of Lima or Cusco.
-Intercom runs on Riedel Bolero and Clear-Com FreeSpeak II for ensemble drama where AD comms have to cover a multi-block Centro Histórico de the capital night exterior or a Sacred Valley unit base spread across multiple sets.
+Our inventory runs Teradek Bolt 4K and Vaxis Storm wireless video transmitters, sourced through Audiovisual Project Perú and Cinesphere Rentals.
+It also holds Preston FIZ and ARRI WCU-4 lens control systems on their own 2.4 GHz range, plus Tilta Nucleus-M for smaller commercial and documentary jobs out of Lima or Cusco.
+Intercom runs on Riedel Bolero and Clear-Com FreeSpeak II for ensemble drama.
+That matters when AD communications must cover a multi-block Centro Histórico night exterior in the capital, or a Sacred Valley unit base spread across many sets.

-Here is the breakdown.
-Our team handles MTC frequency licensing — Peru's Ministerio de Transportes y Comunicaciones needs permits for the high-power wireless video and dense intercom counts that global productions arrive with — and runs a full RF survey of every shoot location before day one.
-Frequency allocation is documented across all departments: wireless audio in the MTC-licensed bands, wireless video on 5 GHz with regional channel selection, lens control on 2.4 GHz set up against any WiFi infrastructure, and intercom on the dedicated DECT or 1.9 GHz allocations.
+Our team handles MTC frequency licensing.
+Peru's Ministerio de Transportes y Comunicaciones needs permits for the high-power wireless video and dense intercom counts that global shoots bring.
+Before day one, our team runs a full RF survey of each shoot location.
+Frequency allocation is then logged across every department: wireless audio in the MTC-licensed bands, wireless video on 5 GHz with regional channel selection, lens control on 2.4 GHz set against any WiFi setup, and intercom on the dedicated DECT or 1.9 GHz allocations.

-Here is what that looks like on the ground.
-RF monitoring continues through the shoot day, with on-call technicians handling re-coordination when a Lima broadcast neighbour fires up a competing signal mid-take.
-The same coordinator manages the Manú jungle schedules, the Cusco altitude shoots, and the the capital coastal productions across the schedule.
+RF tracking continues through the shoot day.
+On-call technicians re-plan on the fly when a Lima broadcast neighbour fires up a rival signal mid-take.
+The same coordinator manages the Manú jungle schedules, the Cusco altitude shoots, and the capital coastal shoots across the run.

 FAQ